poanetwork/poa-chain-spec/README.md

 # Configuration file for `POA Network` networks

-Each network must have branch with `chain.json`, `bootnodes.txt` If there are script they should be in `script/` directory.
+Each network must have branch with `spec.json`, `bootnodes.txt`.
+If there are scripts, they should be in `script/` directory.

 ## Network IDs